d1mnewz/interviews/README.md

 * What is HAL?
 * What is eventual consistency?
 BASE?
 * What is reactive programming?
+* What is tail recursion?
+* What is cyclomatic complexity?
 * Public API versioning, how to do that right.
 * What is [feature toggling/flagging](https://martinfowler.com/articles/feature-toggles.html)? [[1]](https://www.youtube.com/watch?v=7qTOdbUAqno) [[2]](https://www.pluralsight.com/courses/dotnet-featuretoggle-implementing) [[3]](http://swreflections.blogspot.com/2014/08/feature-toggles-are-one-of-worst-kinds.html)
 * [What happens when you type 'google.com' into the browser adress bar and press Enter](https://dev.to/antonfrattaroli/what-happens-when-you-type-googlecom-into-a-browser-and-press-enter-39g8)?